Adaaks/PM-Cleaner/README.md

 - Download as .ZIP
 - Open up Setup.py
   - Insert cookie here
- - Upon completed, you will redirected to main program
+  - Upon completion, you will redirected to main program
 - It's ready, and clearing your private messages

 # Example